fmcyamwe/myGplanner/README.md

 ### Now!
 And Next...

-WooHoo!
 The working app, hosted via github pages, is [here](https://fmcyamwe.github.io/gplanner/).
 The minified production code was put into a different [repo](https://github.com/fmcyamwe/gplanner) while I was exploring ways to deploy the app with minimal cost--Thank you Github!

 I would like to add local notifications for Android to allow more scheduling capability in case an event drags on longer (or shorter and move on to the next scheduled event).
 A definite todo also is using a central database as each device (and browser) keeps a local copy of the data for now, which defeats the purpose of the summary tracking for all goals :D